mntnd/.docs/manager.md

 Close all issues unless labelled as "security".

-Never forbid discussions in the issues.
+Never forbid discussions in any of the issues.

 ## Security fixes

-As soon as a security bug was reporeted the PM must do everything possible to publish a new non-breaking version of the software ASAP.
+As soon as a security bug was reported the PM must do everything possible to publish a new non-breaking version of the software ASAP.
 If can't then PM must actively seek help.

 But please note, that mntnd projects are likely automated to do most of the work for you.
 Especially we hope to apply vulnerable sub-dependency upgrades without PM involvement.

 ## Commitment

-You commit to do it forever.
+You commit to do your project managent thing forever.

 We understand that nothing is forever.
 Workarounds are possible.